glassdfir/glassdfir.github.io/_posts/blog/2017-03-03-My_ELK_Stack.md

 ### 4. Run Elasticsearch to make sure it works:
 {% highlight raw %}
 ./elasticsearch-5.2.2/bin/elasticsearch
-{% endhighlight %}
-Once that is running, in a separate tab, curl the service to make sure you are good to go. curl -XGET http://localhost:9200/ and you should see something like this:
+Once that is running, in a separate tab, curl the service to make sure you are good to go.
+{% highlight raw %}curl -XGET http://localhost:9200/{% endhighlight %}
+and you should see something like this:
 {% highlight json %}
 {
   "name" : "D4i86Xk",